jtonynet/cine-catalogo/README.md

 AI also helped in some research in this study by being used as a support tool; however, __arts and development are, above all, human creative activities.
 Value people!__

+Hire artists for commercial or more elaborate projects and Learn Ingenuity!

 [:arrow_heading_up: back to top](#index)

 <!--